 I’m very excited to be partnering with Medtronic to help get the message out about their technology, and help people with diabetes truly live more and worry less, because when you live with diabetes it’s easy to worry a lot.
 For me, wearing my CGM and knowing my sugar levels helps me be in the moment and on top of my game.

 You can visit the ‘Our Solutions for Today’ tab on www.LiveMoreWorryLess.com to learn more about the Guardian Connect system and other products that can help you think less about your diabetes.
+You can also watch more about my story, here.

 This post is sponsored by Medtronic.
 All opinions expressed in this article are Sam’s own and reflect his real-life experience.
 Individual results may vary.